continuationlabs/insync/README.md

 __Arguments__

-* `functions...` - the asynchronous functions to compose
+* `...fns` - The asynchronous functions to compose.

 __Example__